Skip to main content

 get_symptomsCall with no filters to see all active symptoms across the entire environment or filter for specific entity, namespace or cluster

-get_root_causesIdentify all active root causes; filter by impacted service, symptom, or root cause ID
+get_root_causesIdentify active root causes; filter by impacted service, symptom, root cause ID, or a start/end date range; use start/end dates when investigating a specific past time window

 get_entity_healthStructured health summary for non-Service entities (databases, pods, queues, topics, tables)